nootfly/Algorithms/lca-bst.md

-# Find Lowest Common Ancestor (LCA) of Two Nodes in a Binary Tree
+# Find Lowest Common Ancestor (LCA) in a Binary Tree

 Given a binary tree and two nodes x and y in it, find lowest common ancestor (LCA) of x and y in it.